sun-zheng-an/gulp-shell/README.md

 ]))
 ```

-Note: All the command will be executed in an environment where `PATH` prepended by `./node_modules/.bin`, allowing you to run executables in your dependencies.
+Note: All the commands will be executed in an environment where `PATH` prepended by `./node_modules/.bin`, allowing you to run executables in your Node's dependencies.

 ## API